-Display drivers for large-sized applications have been the largest source of revenues for us, but we expect display drivers for mobile handsets applications, display drivers for consumer electronics applications and other non-driver products to increase in revenue contribution in the future.
-Our revenues generated from sales of display drivers for large-sized applications decreased in 2010 and 2011 both in absolute amount and as a percentage of our total revenues, primarily due to the significant decrease in sales to Innolux, or prior to the merger, CMO as a result of the impact of the global economic downturn in 2009 and the change of purchase policy by Innolux to diversify its display driver supply base in 2010.
+Display drivers for large-sized applications had been the largest source of revenues for us before 2013, but in 2013, display drivers for mobile handsets applications have been the largest source of revenues, we expect display drivers for consumer electronics applications and other non-driver products to increase in revenue contribution in the future.
+Our revenues generated from sales of display drivers for large-sized applications decreased in 2011 and 2013 both in absolute amount and as a percentage of our total revenues, primarily due to the significant decrease in sales to Innolux as a result of the impact of the change of purchase policy by Innolux to diversify its display driver supply base from 2010 and the impact of the global economic downturn in 2013.
 However, our revenues generated from sales of display drivers for large-sized applications increased in 2012 due to the increased sales to customers in China.
-Our revenues generated from sales of each of display drivers for mobile handsets applications, display drivers for consumer electronics applications and other non-driver products increased in 2010, 2011 and 2012, primarily due to our increased market share for certain products, the larger market size for certain applications and a wider market adoption for some non-driver products.
+Our revenues generated from sales of each of display drivers for mobile handsets applications, display drivers for consumer electronics applications and other non-driver products increased in 2011, 2012 and 2013, primarily due to our increased market share for certain products, the larger market size for certain applications and a wider market adoption for some non-driver products.